Beauman Division: Battle of France

 The 1st Panzer Division captured Amiens and established a bridgehead on the south bank, over-running the 7th Battalion, Royal Sussex Regiment of the 37th (Royal Sussex) Infantry Brigade.
 Of the 701 men in the battalion, only 70 survived to be captured but the operation deterred the Germans from probing further.
 The 12th (Eastern) Infantry Division and 23rd (Northumbrian) Division had been destroyed, the area between the Scarpe and the Somme had been captured, the British lines of communication had been cut and the Channel ports were threatened with capture.
 An Army Group A war diarist wrote that "Now that we have reached the coast at Abbeville, the first stage of the offensive has been achieved....
 The possibility of an encirclement of the Allied armies' northern group is beginning to take shape".

-At 8:30 a.m., Air Component Hawker Hurricane pilots reported a German column at Marquion on the Canal du Nord and others further south.
+At 8:30 a.m., Air Component Hurricane pilots reported a German column at Marquion on the Canal du Nord and others further south.
 Fires were seen in Cambrai, Douai and Arras, which the Luftwaffe had bombed, but the Air Component was moving back to bases in England.
 Communications between the Advanced Air Striking Force (AASF) in the south, the Air Component units still in France in the north and the Air Ministry were disorganised; the squadrons in France had constantly to move bases and operate from unprepared airfields with poor telephone connexions.
-The AASF was cut off from the BEF, and the Air Ministry and England-based squadrons were too far away for close co-operation.
-Two squadrons of bombers in England reached the column seen earlier at 11:30 a.m. and bombed transports on the Bapaume road, the second squadron finding the road empty.
+The AASF was cut off from the BEF and the Air Ministry and England-based squadrons were too far away for close co-operation.
+Two squadrons of bombers in England reached the column seen earlier at 11:30 a.m. and attacked transports on the Bapaume road, the second squadron finding the road empty.
 After midday, General Alphonse Georges, the commander of the French field armies requested a maximum effort but the RAF flew only one more raid, by two squadrons from 6:30 p.m. around Albert and Doullens.
 During the night, Bomber Command and the AASF flew 130 sorties and lost five bombers.